gasolin/foxbox/README.md

 Basically the above instruction can build all FirefoxOS for you including gecko and gaia.
 But you could build gaia or gecko independently to debug specific part of FirefoxOS.

-#### Build Gaia
+#### Build Gaia only

+Connect to VM via command

+    $ GAIA_PATH=<local path> vagrant up

+Then FoxBox provide an init script to help you fetch gaia source:

+    $ ./init_gaia.sh

+Then go to gaia folder and type

     $ cd gaia
     $ make DEBUG=1

 refer to https://developer.mozilla.org/en-US/Firefox_OS/Platform/Gaia/Hacking

-#### Build gecko
+#### Build Gecko only

+Connect to VM via command

+    $ GECKO_PATH=<local path> vagrant up

+Then

-    $ cd mozilla-central
+    $ cd gecko
     $ make -f client.mk build

 ### Step 3: Test in GUI

-To test Firefox, you'll need the graphical display of `VirtualBox`. ssh does not support GUI.
+To test Firefox OS, you'll need the graphical display of VM. ssh does not support GUI.
-Log in with the account "vagrant", password "vagrant" in VM's console.

-Then run the command To start the GUI (powered by [xfce](http://www.xfce.org/)):
+Run the command To start the GUI (powered by [xfce](http://www.xfce.org/)):

     $ ./gui.sh